For Programmers, the Ultimate Office Perk is Avoiding the Office Entirely

 From a report on Quartz: Over the past decade, designers and engineers have invented dozens of new tools to keep us connected to the office without actually going there.
 Unsurprisingly, those same engineers have been among the first to start using them in large numbers.
 More programmers are working from home than ever and, among the most experienced, some are even beginning to demand it.
 In 2015, an estimated 300,000 full-time employees in computer science jobs worked from home in the US.
 Although not the largest group of remote employees in absolute numbers, that's about 8% of all programmers, which is a significantly larger share than in any other job category, and well above the average for all jobs of just under 3%. [...]
 Programmers not only work from home more often than other employees, when they do they are more likely to work all day at home.
 From 2012 to 2015, the average full-time programmer who worked from home said they spent an average of five and a half hours doing so.
 That's an 92% increase in the average time spent at home from 2003 to 2005, and nearly double the average for all jobs.

-Maybe if you're single (Score:4, Insightful)
+Maybe if you're single (Score:5, Insightful)

 Truth.
 I work in a very flexible office, and my boss asked me why I don't work from home more often.
 I told him because it's full of kids.